julianlin/julianlin.github.io/README.md

 This app was built using React and Typescript.
 ESLint is used for code issues and Prettier is used for code style.
 Most generic components are from Material UI.
-Emotion is used for styling because it works well with Material UI.
+Emotion is used for component styling.
 Github Pages is used to host the site.

 # Deployment